 - Advancing its existing project(s) with highly focused work programs designed to build upon previous campaigns with the aim of refining exploration models and finding additional silver resources; and - Acquiring new assets in silver-rich districts in Canada and abroad.
-Well over 100 such targets appropriate in scale and scope for the Company at the current time are being reviewed in detail.
+A multitude of such targets - appropriate in scale and scope for the Company at the current time are being reviewed in detail.